 - The Enloe Magnet High School faculty and administration believe that homework is an integral part of the learning process. - Homework is an extension of classwork and affords students the opportunity to practice skills and apply concepts learned in the classroom. - Students should be prepared for nightly homework in all subjects. - Students should exercise time management skills and communicate regularly with their teachers. - If a teacher assigns homework over a break, the teacher must give students time to complete assignments either prior to or following a scheduled holiday break.
-Students may choose to structure their time accordingly. - Late homework may receive grade deductions at the discretion of the PLT.
-(TO BE UPDATED) - PLTs must create and communicate in their syllabus a consistent homework plan.
+Students may choose to structure their time accordingly. - Additional information on grading can be found here: Grading Plan